james-barrow/golang-ipc/README.md

  ### Testing

- The package has been tested on Mac, Windows and Linux and has over 96% test coverage.
+ The package has been tested on Mac, Windows and Linux and has extensive test coverage.

 ### Licence